whitgroves/fintech-bootcamp-at-home/data/sources.md

 # Data Sources
-These files are too large to include in the repo, but each is publicly available online.
+These files were too large to include in the repo, but each is publicly available online.

 ### Project 1: Risky Business
 - [LoanData_Bondora.csv](https://www.kaggle.com/datasets/sid321axn/bondora-peer-to-peer-lending-loan-data)